arkanmgerges/hopper/README.md

 ## Usage
-The package uses extenstion with `BuildContext`, see the follwing examples:
+The package uses extension with `BuildContext`, see the follwing examples:

 #### You can navigate to a page by using:
     * context.hopNamed('/home');